camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

   </summary>
 </details>

-This will create a VPC peering between the two VPCs that were previously created as part of the [cluster module](#cluster-module) usage and allow any traffic between those two.
+This will create a VPC peering between the two VPCs that were previously created as part of the [cluster module](#cluster-module) usage and allow any traffic between those two by adjusting each clusters security groups.

 </TabItem>
 <TabItem value="elastic-repository" label="ElasticSearch S3 repository">